Notice of Privacy Practices

 You have the following rights regarding your personal health information:

-Right to Request Restrictions.
-You have the right to request restrictions on our use or disclosure of your personal health information for treatment, payment or health care operations.
+You have the right to request restrictions on our use or disclosure of your personal health information for treatment, payment, or health care operations.
 You also have the right to restrict the personal health information we disclose about you to a family member, friend or other person who is involved in your care or the payment of your care.
 Your request should be submitted in writing to the address listed below.

 We are generally not required to agree to your requested restriction.
 However, we must agree to your request to not share your health information with your health insurer about a service which you (or someone other than your insurer) has paid us in full and where the disclosure is for the purpose of carrying out payment or health care operations and where the disclosure is not otherwise required by law.
 If we do agree to accept your requested restriction, we will comply with your request except as needed to provide you emergency treatment.